An A-Z Guide for Entrepreneurs to Start a Business

 Limited Liability Company (LLC)

 Owners of the limited liability company (LLC) structure are not personally liable for the company’s debts.
 LLCs are created to provide owners with liability protection without double taxation as well.
 Losses and profits will go directly to shareholders in their individual tax returns.
+When starting your LLC, you must first submit articles of organization to the state’s secretary and set up the LLC cost, after which you’ll be required to hire a registered agent to receive legal correspondence, such as service of process, or regarding a lawsuit.

 At first sight, S-Corporation and LLC structures seem similar while, in fact, LLCs have more to offer.
 In the LLC structure, the number of shareholders has no limitation, while S-Corporations can only have a maximum of 100.
 Moreover, since LLCs’ owners are generally members, each member has full participating permission in operation.